stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

     // Add queue descriptors
     info.queueCreateInfoCount = queues.size();
-    info.pQueueCreateInfos = StructureHelper.pointer(queues.values(), VkDeviceQueueCreateInfo::new, RequiredQueue::populate);
+    info.pQueueCreateInfos = StructureCollector.pointer(queues.values(), new VkDeviceQueueCreateInfo(), RequiredQueue::populate);
     ...
 }
 ```

 JNA requires a native array to be a contiguous memory block (as opposed to a Java array where the memory address of the elements is arbitrary).
-Here we introduce the `StructureHelper` helper class (detailed at the end of the chapter) which handles the transformation of a Java collection to a JNA structure array.
+Here we introduce the `StructureCollector` helper class (detailed at the end of the chapter) which handles the transformation of a Java collection to a JNA structure array.

 The `populate` method is invoked by the helper to 'fill' the JNA structure from the domain object: